telekom/bdd-web-app/readme.md

 ## Example project

-At the jbehave-web-app-demo folder you will find the example web-application, including the test-project using jbehave-web-app.
+At the bdd-web-app-demo folder you will find the example web-application, including the test-project using bdd-web-app.
-Here you will find an complete example of jbehave-web-app integration.
+Here you will find an complete example of bdd-web-app integration.

 The next sections will describe the integration of the test framework in general.